-- 2.1.1 Robots must be controlled autonomously (use of a remote control to manually control the robot is not allowed). - 2.1.2 Robots must be started manually by humans. - 2.1.3 Robots may utilize many different methods to navigate the arena.
-This may include touching the walls, but at no time can a robot displace walls (push them out of place) or cause damage to any arena element. - 2.1.4 Robots should be designed so they are easily stopped/paused by humans so that potentially damaging robot actions may be quickly terminated.
+2.1.1 Robots must be controlled autonomously (use of a remote control to manually control the robot is not allowed).
+2.1.2 Robots must be started manually by humans.

+2.1.3 Robots may utilize many different methods to navigate the arena (wall touching, wall sensing, randomizing, etc.) but all navigation functions must be accomplished by the robot "searching" and not by the robot following any pre-loaded maps of the arena.
+2.1.4 At no time can a robot displace walls (push them out of place) or cause damage to any arena element.

+2.1.5 Robots should include a stop/pause button so they may be easily stopped/paused by humans to avert any potentially damaging or illegal robot actions.